Inamulhaq18/Disaster-Response-Message-Classifier/README.md

 Use the Templates provided by Udacity for the front-end of the system use the pickel file to load the model and classify the messages

-Go to http://0.0.0.0:3001/ or the link mentioned in the url when you run, python app.py
+## Run the App Locally
+execute the following command to the command promt or terminal from the app directory.

+**python3 app.py**

+you need to have all the libararies installed beforing running the app.

 File structure:
 Here's the file structure of the project: